 Families must apply for Work First assistance in the county in which they live.
-The county department of social services is responsible for ensuring that only eligible families are approved for Work First using the requirements outlined in the Work First and Integrated Eligibility Manuals and their county plan.
+The county department of social services is responsible for ensuring that only eligible families are approved for Work First using the requirements outlined in the Work First Manual and their county plan.
 Work First cash assistance applications are to be completed within 45 days from the date of application unless the applicant causes the delay.
-The application document for Work First is in the North Carolina Families Accessing Services through Technology (NC FAST) automated case management system.
+Applications for Work First are taken at county departments of social services and can be filed electronically via NC ePASS.